In this video, our Texas personal injury attorney discusses burn injury damages and what compensation can be recovered. Call us in Texas.

 Have you or a loved one suffered serious burns in an accident and have questions about burn injury damages?

-Contact our experienced Texas burn injury lawyers at Garcia & Ochoa today for a free consultation and case evaluation.
+Contact our experienced Texas burn injury lawyers at the Law Firm of Ricardo A. Garcia today for a free consultation and case evaluation.

 Let our experience work for you.